JITSEC/Devops_training/docker/README.md

     same container you can note that these changes are still present.
 However they will not be present in the other container (even if they are running the same image) because docker uses a copy-on-write filesystem.
-Use the command `docker diff` to show the difference of a container from its image.
+Use the command `docker diff` to show the difference between a container and its image.

     Remember that all changes inside a container are thrown away when the container is removed.
-If we want save a container filesytem for later use, we have to *commit* the conainer (i.e take a snapshot).
+If we want to save a container filesytem for later use, we have to *commit* the conainer (i.e take a snapshot).

     ```